Douglas Boston BZ200, Pulladoohy, Crossmolina, Mayo

 remained in North America after the war and was contacted in

-2009 and he was very kind to share his memories.
-Peter emailed
+2009 and very kindly shared his memories.
+Peter emailed in 2009

-in 2009 the details of the trip that he had recorded in his
+the details of the trip that he had recorded in his flying log

 We left Montreal (Dorval) at 1505 GMT on October 16th 1942 and flew to Gander, Newfoundland.
 Flying time was five hours and two minutes.